Because Spanish is the de facto or official language of 21 countries (plus Puerto Rico), not all Spanish dialects sound the same.

 Even though speakers of different Spanish dialects are able to understand one another, it’s necessary to be aware of the nuances in vocabulary and grammar that allow interpreters to communicate in the most effective way.

-Professional Spanish interpreters who understand the importance of pronunciation and vocabulary for your target audience can help make speeches and presentations run more smoothly.
+Professional Spanish interpreters — like those at Accredited Language — who understand the importance of pronunciation and vocabulary for your target audience, can help make speeches and presentations run more smoothly.
 By employing interpreters who speak in the appropriate Spanish dialect, you keep the interpreting familiar and consistent — and that’s music to everyone’s ears.